Has the Law Ended (Romans 10:4)?

 Keeping the Law of God has not ended.
 Paul, in Romans 10:4, is contrasting God’s way of righteousness by faith with man’s attempt at righteousness by law.
 The message of the gospel is that Christ is the end of law as a WAY of righteousness to everyone who has faith.

-The Jews had perverted God’s purpose and had used the laws, both moral and ceremonial, as the means of establishing their own righteousness by their own attempts at legalistic obedience.
-Christ came to bring this mistaken abuse of law to an end and to point the way back to faith.
-Such faith does not abolish law but rather establishes it.
-Paul stated: “Do we then nullify [a]the Law through faith?
-May it never be!
-On the contrary, we establish the Law” (Romans 3:31).
+The Jews had corrupted God’s goal and had used the laws, both moral and ceremonial, as the way to gaining their own righteousness by their own works of surface obedience.
+Christ came to correct this misuse of the law and to teach people the way of faith.

 In His service,